mdblabs/solarus-online/README.md

 ### THIS IS A WORK IN PROGRESS

-This is just a prove of concept.
+This is just a proof of concept.
 Main idea is to used RakNet opensource multiplayer library to add network features to Solarus.

 For the original engine, please, visit: